 INTERNET AND ELECTRONIC BANKING PRIVACY POLICIES

-The Bank collects information about visitors to our web site.
-The applications and transactions the Bank accepts electronically (online, by phone or fax) are all subject to the Bank's general privacy and security policy.
+The Bank collects information about visitors to our website.
+The applications and transactions the Bank accepts electronically (online, by phone, fax or via our automated teller machines) are all subject to the Bank’s general privacy and security policy.

 CHILDREN ON LINE PRIVACY PROTECTION ACT/FTC RULE (COPPA)